October 5, 2024

 • We should set clear goals for any intervention and update those goals along with metrics in real-time.
 This will improve our understanding of how, when, and for how long interventions will be recommended.

-Are they conditioning Filipinos to accept a series of new COVID restrictions if the government fails to reach its goal of 100% vaccination by June 2022?[3]The Government Believes that 100% Vaccination is the Key to Getting the Philippines Back to Normal.
-Also, read Fauci: Be prepared to return to COVID restrictions if cases surge again, China goes back … Continue reading
+Are they conditioning Filipinos to accept a series of new COVID restrictions if the government fails to reach its goal of 100% vaccination by June 2022?3The Government Believes that 100% Vaccination is the Key to Getting the Philippines Back to Normal.
+Also, read Fauci: Be prepared to return to COVID restrictions if cases surge again, China goes back into lockdowns in quest for the mythical zero COVID

 Or it could be a way to sell the booster shots to people [See Government Fails to Meet 5M Goal of 3rd Mass Vaccination Drive, Says Filipinos Don’t See the Urgency in Taking Boosters, Should the government place expiration dates on vaccination cards?]